-These unsolicited testimonials for my Flexible Work Proposal Packages, posted with permission, prove what’s possible for you.
+These people now have less stress, lower guilt and more free time for personal and family activities.
+Their unsolicited testimonials for my Flexible Work Proposal Packages, posted with permission, prove what’s possible for you.

 “My bosses couldn’t refuse.”